cognophile/prontostoreus/README.md

  The components are included in the repository (but are capable of being held within their own repositories).

-**Note:**
+**Important:**
  This application was designed and constructed purely for academic and proof-of-concept purposes.
 It is not intended for commercial or real-world usage.
+Security is low, if not non-existent at this point as this was not the focus of the study.
+For example, there is no authentication methods (eg. tokens, users and passwords), no CSRF protection, and no CORs protection.

 ## Requirements
 - All CakePHP dependencies, listed later in this file.
 See to it that these are installed first.